KeigoAlexTanaka/Golconda-Tetris/README.md

 * bonus: Allowing for holding pieces
 * bonus: Allowing for adjusting move speeds

 I will use Google and youtube to solve the above problems.
+The tetris guideline will also provide instructions on how the tetriminos should come out and rotate.